brunofavs/SAVI_TP1/README.md

 ## **Features:**
 - Detect multiple faces
-- Recognize all faces from both a pre-existing or a realtime updated database
+- Recognize all faces from either a pre-existing or a realtime updated database
 - Show the used database for recognition in realtime
 - Identify recognized faces, and add unknown ones to the database
 - Greet known faces with "Hello", using TTS (Text to Speech)